iot49/photo-web/projectBrief.md

 ##### Authentication

-The `/auth/login` endpoint verifies users with Firebase (currently only Google login is supported).
+The `/auth/login` endpoint verifies users with Firebase (currently only Google login is supported), as illustrated in Figure 2.
 It automatically adds new users to an SQLite database and stores login credentials in a secure cookie valid for `${AUTH_COOKIE_EXPIRATION_DAYS}` days.
 The `/auth/logout` endpoint deletes login and session cookies. `/auth/me` returns current user information including name, email, and roles.

 ##### Authorization

-Authorization is based on the user's roles and routes defined in `auth/app/roles.csv`.
+Authorization follows the flow shown in Figure 3 and is based on the user's roles and routes defined in `auth/app/roles.csv`.
 The file has four columns:

 * action: allow or deny
 * route pattern (wildcards supported, e.g., `*/redoc`)